How do you get better on guitar?

 Just keep practicing right?

 Mistake 1: To just keep on practicing – You know the old saying “if you find yourself in a hole the best thing to do is stop digging!”
 Good advice but something that is not often applied to guitar practice.
-If you find your guitar playing going nowhere I recommend you stop doing that and take the time to get your playing back on track.
+If you find your guitar playing going nowhere it means your making practice mistakes.
+I recommend you stop doing that and take the time to get your playing back on track.

 Things To Work On.
 Why?

 The idea is for you to: (a) identify the areas of your guitar playing that need work and (b) have a reason for working on these problems.
 Once your brain has something definite to work on your whole body will take on a different attitude to practicing and playing the guitar and you will find yourself moving towards your goals rapidly.
-The trick is to write things down on paper so you can look at the problem without the guitar in your hands; otherwise there’s a good chance you will send a lot of time working on aspects of your playing that actually don’t need work.
-Essentially a lot of practice time is literally thrown out the window, it’s wasted time, once you get a laser beam fix on your targeted ‘problem’ areas you will soon overcome your guitar playing obstacles.
+The trick is to write things down on paper so you can look at the problem without the guitar in your hands; otherwise, there’s a good chance you will send a lot of time working on aspects of your playing that actually don’t need work.
+Essentially a lot of practice time is literally thrown out the window.
+These are practice mistakes to avoid and if not, it’s wasted time.
+Once you get a laser beam fix on your targeted ‘problem’ areas you will soon overcome your guitar playing obstacles.

 Mistake 2: practicing too fast – everyone does this but only the best players learn how to control and discipline themselves to overcome this hazard.